samuels0052/apcsa-freedom-project/prep/plan.md

 #### Beyond MVP

 - [ ] Add more games
-- [ ] Create more settings in user settings page
+- [ ] Create more settings in user settings page such as visibility, privacy
 - [ ] Get Android Build Working
   - Change the firebase structure to allow android SDK to properly use firebase so app can be compiled to google play store